 • Advancing the HRMS software or HRIS system sell

 The most powerful question in sales and, especially, HR system sales is: “What’s the next step.”
 Throughout the process, you need to make sure you are moving in a forward direction to close the sale.
 I provided a summary at the end of each meeting as to what my and the contact’s deliverables were.
 The first thing to do at the next meeting is to review those items.
-At that end of that meeting the “What’s next” question pops up again.
+At the end of that meeting, the “What’s next” question pops up again.
 If you find you have deals sitting in your pipeline for long periods of time, try this approach to see what happens.

 I hope this was beneficial.
 If you have any questions regarding selling HR software products, don’t hesitate to send me an email or call me.

 Be sure to download our Detailed Free HRIS Buyers Guide which provides a 10 step approach to selecting HR Software.